There are two airports in Rome: Fiumicino (Leonard da Vinci) airport or Ciampino airport. On this page, you can find

 There are three terminals at Fiumicino airport:

-Ciampino airport is much smaller than Fiumicino, and has only one terminal for commercial flights.
+Ciampino airport is much smaller than Fiumicino, and has only one terminal for commercial flights, which is used for both arrivals and departures.
 You just need to check in, and then find your gate.

 The codes for the airports in Rome are

 Since Ciampino is a small airport, you will easily see the few options for (mostly fast-food) eating and shopping there once you head into the terminal.
 For more, visit my page about Ciampino airport here.

 There are three terminals at Fiumicino, with varying degrees of options for eating, both before and after security checks.
 However, there are a lot more options for eating after security.

 Of the three terminals at Fiumicino, Terminal 3 has the most options for eating before the security check.

 To see a map, and indications about the type of food and restaurants you can find at all 3 terminals in Fiumicino, you can visit ADR's official Eating Guide here.
 Newly opened in 2017, and not on that guide yet, are: